phamt6/sandbox-aiven/README.md

 ![image](./img/gitignore.png)

 ## Setup Express server
-First, we will use Express to help us creating a new API server using the following code snippet
+First, we will use Express to help us create a new API server using the following code snippet

 ```javascript
 const express = require('express');